Stan-RED/ego-polis/README.md

 reason is the same as for [Class Layout](#class-layout).
 For code navigation I use shortcuts and do not notice two additional lines of code for the region.
 But for code organization and reading purposes regions are very good.
-They are a kind of "shelves" where you can organize your books instead of a big pile where some interface method may be through constructors and so on.
+They are a kind of "shelves", "table of content" where you can organize your books instead of a big pile where some interface method may be through constructors and so on.

 So if you have some groups of members (constructors, interface members, tests related to some specific method, extensions methods with common behaviour,